etclabscore/go-orphan-tracker/README.md

   This is the URL that the RPC client will listen on.
   Currently __only websockets or IPC__ are supported, because the program relies on _eth_subscribe_.

+- `--http.addr` is the address that the HTTP server will listen on, eg `:8080` or `0.0.0.0:1234`.
+  The server provides both a basic UI (via the `./cmd/orphan-tracker-ui` submodule) and an API at this address.

 ## API

 This program is providing web services at: